School of Engineering and Applied Sciences

 - “Wearable signal processing using docker notebook containers on AWS.”
 Jupyter Day Boston, Harvard University, February 2016 (with Faras Sadek, Yasha Iravantchi and Yingzhuo (Diana) Zhang).

 - Yingzhuo Zhang, Noa Shinitski, Stephen Allsop, Kay Tye, and Demba Ba.
 A two-dimensional seperable random field model of within and cross-trial neural spiking dynamics.
 In Computational and Systems Neuroscience (COSYNE), 2017

 - Noa Shinitski, Yingzhuo Zhang, Daniel Gray, Sarah Burke, Anne Smith, Carol Barnes, and Demba Ba.
 Can you teach an old monkey a new trick?
 In Computational and Systems Neuroscience (COSYNE), 2017

 - Gabriel Schamberg, Demba Ba, Mark Wagner, and Todd Coleman.
 Efficient low-rank spectrotemporal decomposition using admm.
-In Statistical Signal Processing, 2016.
-SSP’16.
-IEEE/SP 19th Workshop on.
+In Statistical Signal Processing Workshop (SSP), 2016 IEEE, pages 1–5.
 IEEE, 2016

 - Demba Ba, Behtash Babadi, Patrick L Purdon, and Emery N Brown.
 Neural spike train denoising by point process re-weighted iterative smoothing.
 In 48th Asilomar Conference on Signals, Systems and Computers., pages 763–768.
 IEEE, 2014. doi:10.1109/ACSSC.2014.7094552.